 - 11.2 The finish line will be between a striped pole on the committee boat, with a blue flag, and the course side of the finish mark.
-The planned location of the finish line is approximately upwind of the mark where flag F will be displayed. - 11.3 The course may be shortened at any of the rounding marks in accordance with RRS 32.
+The planned location of the finish line is in the central part of the harbour, approximately upwind of the mark where flag F will be displayed. - 11.3 The course may be shortened at any of the rounding marks in accordance with RRS 32.